stormpath/stormpath-documentation/source/reference.rst

       - The supplied authentication credentials are not sufficient to access the resource.

     * - ``404 NOT FOUND``
-      - We could not locate the resource based on the specified URI.
+      - We could not locate the resource based on the specified URL.

     * - ``405 METHOD NOT ALLOWED``
       - POST is not supported for the resource.